matas-noreika/BIP26Dublin-personal/docs/contribute.md

   created: 2026-06-27 # date created **required**
   updated: 2026-06-27 # date updated last
 draft: false # set to true if you wish for post to not appear on site
-author:
+authors:
-  - Matas # name defined in site configuration (added by request)
+  - matas # name defined in site configuration (added by request)
 readtime: 5 # time in minutes
 pin: false # Pins the post on blog index page
 links: # Custom navigation for post to link other content